 integer_list_contains | entity_reference of array values | Find tags that are either Adobe Analytics or Google Analytics |

 The Grid API is designed to minimize the number of operators while maximizing your expressive power.
-One example of this is the string_contains
+One example of this is the string_contains operator, which can provide the following functionality:

 - Exact string match